-Bed bugs are small, oval, brownish insects that feed on the blood of animals or humans.
-Adult bed bugs have a flat body the size of an apple seed.
-However, after feeding, their body swells and is reddish in color.
-Bed bugs cannot fly, but they can move quickly across floors, walls and ceilings.
+Bed bugs are tiny, oval, brownish insects that feed on animal and human blood.
+The body of an adult bed bug is the size of an apple seed.
+However, after feeding, their bodies swell and turn a ruddy hue.
+Bed bugs cannot fly, but they can traverse floors, walls, and ceilings quickly.

-A female bed bug can lay hundreds of eggs during her lifetime, each about the size of a speck of dust.
-Immature bed bugs, called nymphs, moult five times before they are fully grown and require a blood meal before each moult.
-Under favorable conditions, bed bugs can fully develop in less than a month and produce three or more generations per year.
-Bed bugs can enter your home unnoticed through luggage, clothing, used beds and sofas and other items.
+During her lifetime, a female bed bug can lay hundreds of eggs, each about the size of a speck of dust.
+Prior to reaching maturity, bed bug nymphs moult five times and require a blood meal prior to each moult.
+Under optimal conditions, bed bugs can mature in under a month and produce three or more generations per year.
+Bed bugs can sneak into your home via luggage, clothing, used beds and sofas, and other items.

-With their flattened bodies, they fit into tiny spaces about as wide as a bank card.
-Bed bugs do not have nests like ants or bees, but usually live in groups in hiding places.
-Their initial hiding places are usually in mattresses, box springs, bed frames and headboards where they have easy access to bite people during the night.
-Since bed bugs feed exclusively on blood, their presence in your home is not a sign of contamination.
+With their flattened bodies, they can fit into spaces no wider than a credit card.
+In contrast to ants and bees, bed bugs do not build nests, but instead live in groups in hiding places.
+Their initial hiding places are typically in mattresses, box springs, bed frames, and headboards, from which they can easily bite people at night.
+Bed bugs only feed on blood, so their presence in your home is not indicative of contamination.

 >> Looking for a Bed Bug Exterminator in Your Area?
 Call Us Now at <<

-They are just as common in spotless homes and hotel rooms as they are in dirty rooms.
-If your mattress is infested, you should get rid of it and get a new one.
-However, make sure to rid the rest of your home of bed bugs as well, or they will infest your new mattress.
-While cleaning the infested areas is helpful in controlling bed bugs, getting rid of them usually requires chemical treatments.
-Treating your bed and bedroom with insecticides can be harmful, so it’s important to use products that are safe to use in bedrooms.
+They are equally prevalent in clean homes and hotel rooms as in filthy ones.
+If your mattress is infested, you should discard it and purchase a replacement.
+However, you must also eliminate bed bugs from the rest of your home or they will infest your new mattress.
+Although cleaning infested areas can help control bed bugs, chemical treatments are typically required to eliminate them.
+It can be dangerous to treat your bed and bedroom with insecticides, so it’s important to use products that are safe for bedrooms.

-Only treat mattresses and bedding if the label specifically states that they can be used on bedding.
-Bed bugs are most easily recognized by small reddish-brown faecal stains on mattresses, upholstery or walls.
-If these spots are found, this may indicate an infestation.
-Bites on the arms and legs are also a telltale sign of bed bugs.
+Treat mattresses and bedding only if the product’s label specifies that it can be used on bedding.
+Bed bugs are most easily identified by small feces stains of a reddish-brown hue on mattresses, upholstery, or walls.
+The presence of these spots may indicate an infestation.
+Bed bug bites on the arms and legs are another telltale sign.

-These bites may be small, but if they swell and itch, they are noticeable.
-It can take two to three days for these bites to appear, allowing the infestation to grow.
-However, bites alone do not indicate an infestation if there are no other signs of bed bugs.
-Bed bugs are small, reddish-brown, parasitic insects that bite the skin of sleeping people and animals to feed on their blood.
+These bites may be small, but they are noticeable if they swell and itch.
+It may take between two and three days for these bites to manifest, allowing the infestation to grow.
+However, bed bug bites alone do not indicate an infestation if no other signs of bed bugs are present.
+Bed bugs are small, reddish-brown, bloodsucking insects that feed on the blood of sleeping humans and animals.

-Although bed bugs are not known to spread disease, they can cause other public health and economic problems.
-Bed bugs are smaller than an eraser, measuring only 5 millimetres in diameter.
-These bugs are smart, tough and reproduce quickly.
-Bed bugs know where to hide to avoid detection, they can live for months between meals, and a healthy female can lay 500 eggs in her lifetime.
+Although bed bugs are not known to transmit disease, they can still cause public health and economic issues.
+Bed bugs are smaller than an eraser, with a diameter of only 5 millimeters.
+These insects are intelligent, durable, and reproduce rapidly.
+Bed bugs are able to conceal themselves to evade detection, can survive for months without feeding, and a healthy female can lay 500 eggs in her lifetime.

-Bed bugs (Cimex lectularius) are small, flat, parasitic insects that feed exclusively on the blood of humans and animals while they sleep.
-Bed bugs are reddish-brown in color, wingless, between 1 mm and 7 mm in size (about the size of Lincoln’s head on a penny) and can live for several months without feeding on blood.
-Because bed bug bites are different for each person, some people do not react and do not show bite wounds or other visible signs of a bite.
-Bed bugs linger in the seams and folds of luggage, travel bags, folded clothing, bedding, furniture and anywhere else they can hide.
+Bed bugs (Cimex lectularius) are small, flat, parasitic insects that exclusively feed on the blood of sleeping humans and animals.
+Bed bugs are rusty-brown in color, wingless, between 1 mm and 7 mm in length (approximately the size of Lincoln’s head on a penny), and can live without feeding for several months.
+Due to the fact that bed bug bites vary from person to person, some individuals do not react and do not exhibit bite wounds or other visible signs of a bite.
+Bed bugs reside in the seams and creases of luggage, travel bags, folded clothing, bedding, and furniture, as well as anywhere else they can conceal themselves.

-In some cases, bed bugs can originate from inside electrical panels, picture frames and wallpaper.
-Although the presence of bed bugs has traditionally been considered a problem in developing countries, it has recently spread rapidly in parts of the United States, Canada, the United Kingdom and other parts of Europe.
-Other symptoms of bed bug bites include insomnia, anxiety and skin problems caused by vigorous scratching at the bites.
-Bed bugs are extremely difficult to catch, so professional help should be sought if an infestation occurs.
+In some instances, bed bugs can be found within electrical panels, picture frames, and wallpaper.
+Although bed bugs have traditionally been considered a problem in developing nations, they have recently spread rapidly throughout parts of the United States, Canada, the United Kingdom, and Europe.
+Insomnia, anxiety, and skin problems brought on by vigorous itching of the bites are additional symptoms of bed bug bites.
+Bed bugs are exceedingly difficult to capture, so professional assistance should be sought in the event of an infestation.

-However, those who travel frequently and share living and sleeping spaces where other people have previously slept are at a higher risk of being bitten or spreading a bed bug infestation.
-If you suspect an infestation, contact your landlord or a professional pest control company that knows how to treat bed bugs.
-In addition, bed bug bites are often difficult to detect and can easily be mistaken for bites from other pests, making infestations difficult to detect and allowing populations to grow unnoticed.
-Bed bugs have been associated with humans for more than 3,300 years and can be found virtually anywhere people spend time, including homes, hotels, schools, offices, retail shops and even public transport.
+However, those who travel frequently and share living and sleeping spaces where others have slept are more likely to be bitten by bed bugs or to spread an infestation.
+If you suspect a bed bug infestation, contact your landlord or a pest control company that specializes in bed bug treatment.
+In addition, bed bug bites are frequently difficult to detect and can be easily confused with bites from other pests, making it difficult to detect infestations and allowing populations to grow undetected.
+Bed bugs have been associated with humans for more than 3,300 years and can be found virtually everywhere that humans congregate, including homes, hotels, schools, offices, retail stores, and public transportation.

-Some people cover their new beds with a cover so that the bugs cannot enter the cracks of the mattress and it is easier to keep the surface clean and bug-free.
+Some individuals cover their brand-new beds so that bugs cannot enter the crevices of the mattress and it is easier to keep the surface clean and free of insects.